 Just like you would any person you wanted to get along with in life, that you didn’t particularly like or understand.

 listen.
 Give our thoughts, feelings and pain our full attention.

-- What exactly are they trying to say?
+What exactly are they trying to say?

 Where are they coming from and why?

-- What’s caused them to manifest in our lives at
+What’s caused them to manifest in our lives at

 THE POWER POSITION